Nisha-Kedia/Quicksell_/README.md

-# Frontend Project Name
+# Quicksell Front-end Assignment

 ## Description
-This project is a frontend application designed to connect students with alumni.
+This project is a front-end application designed to connect students with alumni.
 The goal is to provide a platform where students can seek guidance, mentorship, and networking opportunities with alumni from their institution.
 The application features real-time chat, project ratings, and user-friendly navigation.

 ## Table of Contents
 - [Features](#features)